 Per the preliminary design plan as outlined in Appendix B of the November 2017 Preliminary Design Report (Arcadis 2017), Deepwater Area dredging adjacent to the NEA (this adjacent area is defined as the Northwest Area in Pre-Design Investigation reports) should not take place until the NEA bulkhead is installed.
 In developing a construction sequencing strategy for work window restrictions in the Hudson River for this project, Arcadis determined that completion of the NEA construction will require more than one work window to complete.
 As such, the sequencing of pile installation for the NEA sheet wall and adjacent dredging requires partial installation of the NEA wall during Construction Season 1 followed by dredging on the river side during Construction Season 2.
-Specifically, the river will continue to equilibrate through the open ends of the NEA wall to maintain similar water column levels on either side of the bulkhead during the Construction Season 2 dredging.
-This will be accomplished by leaving the ends near the existing land open after Season 1.
+Specifically, the river will continue to equilibrate through the open ends of the NEA wall to maintain similar water column levels on either side of the bulkhead during the Construction Season 1.
 The final NEA bulkhead sheet piles at each end of the wall would not be installed until after the adjacent Deepwater Area dredging is completed and the required excavation, backfilling and tie-back installation on the land side is ready to be begin.